davegreen/PiCH/README.md

-Readme - PiCH
+PiCH
 ====================

 Description
 ---------------------
-PiCentralHeating - The software component for a central heating system controller, designed to run on the Raspberry Pi.
+PiCentralHeating - A central heating system controller, designed to run on the Raspberry Pi.

-This software is written in a couple of parts.
-The base of the software is written in Python, this portion deals with the core functionality of the system.
-The second part is a web interface written in PHP.
-This part of the software deals primarily with the user interface and management of the system.
+This software is written in a couple of different pieces.
+The first piece is written in Python and deals with core functionality, like reading and logging temperature.
+The second part is a web interface written in PHP and deals primarily with the user interface and management of the system.

-If you have any improvements at all, please go ahead, then submit a pull request!
+If you have any improvements at all please go ahead and make them, then submit a pull request!
 If you can't do that, at least [let us know](https://github.com/davegreen/PiCH/tree/master#contact) what you would like to see.

 ### Core functionality (Python)